AdobeDocs/experience-manager-64.en/help/communities/using/working-with-srp.md

 Specifying the default storage option, based on the underlying deployment, is made through the [Storage Configuration console](../../communities/using/srp-config.md).

-For configuration details of each option, see :
+For configuration details of each option, see:

 * [ASRP - Adobe Storage Resource Provider](../../communities/using/asrp.md)
 * [MSRP - MongoDB Storage Resource Provider](../../communities/using/msrp.md)